vincebel7/vincebel7/README.md

 - 🌱 I’m currently learning about AI and weather data
 - 🔨 My current main hobby projects are [wskit ⛅](https://github.com/vincebel7/wskit) and [ltdnet ➡️](https://github.com/vincebel7/ltdnet)
 - 💞️ I’m looking for ways to contribute to any small open-source projects :)
-- 📫 How to reach me: vinceb7@proton.me
+- 📫 How to reach me: vincebel@proton.me

 <!---
 vincebel7/vincebel7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.